chaseruskin/orbit/README.md

 SYSV	cpu	/users/chase/projects/cpu/sim/top_tb.sv
 ```

-Create a target by writing a script that reads Orbit's generated blueprint file for the EDA tool(s) you prefer to performs the backend processing you require.
+Create a target by writing a script that reads Orbit's generated blueprint file and performs the backend processing with the EDA tools you prefer.
 Configure the target once, and use it across all future ips.

 ## Highlights